 These typically develop primarily orange-yellow in color.
 However, combinations of red shades present develop on parts of the bloom, as well.
 These grow on short, slender stems, with a white band also being present on the mouth.

-Happy Alien Habitat and Ecology
+Happy Alien Distribution, Habitat, and Ecology

 The Happy Alien evolved as a cold climate mountain species.
-Its typical habitat includes a wide range of types, however, as long as they stay open and well drained.
+Its typical habitat includes a wide range of types, however, as long as these stay open and well drained.
 These include coastal rock and sand regions, scrubland, moors, cliffs, and steppes.

 Furthermore, the appropriately named blooms appear throughout the summer.
 Its abundant fruits consist of small capsules.
 However, unlike most blooming plants, this species attains pollination through birds, rather than by insects.